Causes of unemployment in the United States: Cyclical vs. structural unemployment

 Mohamed El-Erian wrote in May 2011: "Unemployment must be seen as much more than a cyclical problem; it's a structural one that requires concurrent progress on job retraining, housing reform, education, social safety nets and private-sector competitiveness ...
 America's political parties must jointly agree [to make] progress on the structural-reform agenda".
 Several tools, such as the Beveridge curve are used to help analyze the extent of structural unemployment.

 The term frictional unemployment refers to the period when workers are searching for a job or changing jobs.
 It is sometimes called search unemployment and can be voluntary based on the circumstances of the unemployed individual.
 Frictional unemployment is always present in an economy, so the level of involuntary unemployment is properly the unemployment rate minus the rate of frictional unemployment.

 Involuntary vs voluntary unemployment: Job loss is considered to be a form of involuntary employment, and occurs when workers are either fired or laid off.
 Typical factors for lay offs are the downsizing or restructuring of firms, the closing of plants, and the relocation of a firm and/or industry.
-A worker leaving a job due to health reasons is also considered to be involuntary job loss.
+A worker leaving a job for health reasons is also considered to be involuntary job loss.
 This is because, although the worker rather than the employer made the decision, the worker has no control over the situation.
 Frictional, seasonal, and cyclical unemployment are usually involuntary since they are caused by external factors.
 Voluntary employment is usually a conscious decision that can be influenced by external factors.
 Job-seeker benefits and allowances constitute some of these external factors.
 Job-seekers' benefit is a payment given to the short-term unemployed.
 Job-seekers allowance is typically given to those whose insurance benefits are not adequate, or do not have enough benefits to qualify for job-seekers' benefit; it acts as a safety net for these individuals.

 The Natural rate of unemployment refers to the rate of unemployment due to structural or supply-side factors alone.
 Cyclical factors, such as government stimulus or austerity policies, cause the actual unemployment rate to vary around the natural rate.
 Economists debate the natural rate of unemployment.
 During February 2011, Federal Reserve economists estimated it may have increased from the historical rate of around 5% to as high as 6.7%.
 CBO estimated the rate of a closely related measure called NAIRU at 5.2%, up from 4.8%.